Duckageddon. What to do if ducks take over your pool.

 Listen to the SWIMCLEAR POOLS Podcast Episode: Duckageddon!
 How to keep ducks from ruining your pool.

-Why Ducks Will Destroy Your Pool
+Understanding Why Ducks Will Destroy Your Pool

 “I think it’s great that they like my pool!
 It’s like having my own duck pond!”